7.4.7 The Security Impact of International Coercion

 - The use of military force, by one country against another, is never like a cowboy film where the good guy shoots the bad guy and those on the good side live happily ever after.
 Imposed solutions are unstable (7.4.5), so problems will resurface.

 - It is risky to try to bring about political change in another country.
-Revolution, or very radical change, rarely brings about the intended political consequences (6.2.5) and the creation of a power vacuum gives an opportunity for tensions within the country to erupt into civil war – aided by terrorist organisations such as ISIS and Al Qaeda, as was the case in both Iraq and Libya.
+Revolution, or very radical change, rarely brings about the intended political consequences (6.2.5) and the creation of a power vacuum gives an opportunity for tensions within the country to erupt into civil war – aided by terrorist organisations such as ISIS and Al Qaeda, as was the case in both Iraq (220.127.116.11) and Libya (18.104.22.168).

 - Local people may not understand the political thinking of intervention by a foreign country, even if it is nominally for their benefit.
 Their reaction towards any interference is likely to be hostile, resulting in armed resistance (22.214.171.124).
+Steve Chapman’s article, Burned in Afghanistan, made several powerful points for example:

 “Many if not most Afghans have never heard of the 9/11 attacks.
 Even the deputy chairman of the government’s High Peace Council told The Wall Street Journal he doesn’t believe al-Qaida destroyed the World Trade Center.